allenai/unified-io-2/README.md

 and do inference.
 This codebase is modified from [T5X](https://github.com/google-research/t5x).

 ## News:
-We release the source code of VIT-VQGAN in JAX, which is used to train our audio tokenizer.
-Details can be find [here](https://github.com/jiasenlu/vit-vqgan-jax/)
+- We release the source code of VIT-VQGAN in JAX, which is used to train our audio tokenizer.
+Details can be found [here](https://github.com/jiasenlu/vit-vqgan-jax/)

 ## Install
 Install the dependencies with pip